Balliol College

 Accommodation

-Balliol's graduate housing is located around the college's Graduate Centre at Holywell Manor, some ten minutes' walk from the main college site in Broad Street.
-It consists of Holywell Manor itself, which dates from 1516 (including James Fairfax Yard, an annexe attached to the Manor), some rooms at Jowett Walk, and four new accommodation blocks at the Master’s Field, completed in 2021.
+Balliol's graduate housing is located around the college's Graduate Centre at Holywell Manor, some ten minutes' walk from the Broad Street site.
+It consists of Holywell Manor itself, which dates from 1516 (including James Fairfax Yard, an annexe attached to the Manor), some rooms at Jowett Walk, and four accommodation blocks at the Master’s Field, completed in 2021.

 Holywell Manor is situated in a large and elegant garden and the building comprises three wings as well as communal areas such as the lounge, music room, gym, TV room, bar, laundry room and Middle Common Room.